jonathanolson/slither/notes/patterns.md

   - Highlander implies BLACK EXIT EDGE PATTERNS - we have based things off of the wrong patterns.
     - THIS might need edges not connected to faces?
 More general
   -
-  - Show embeddings, so we can do rule stuff?
-  -
-  - Database of rules:
-    - IMPORTANT!!!!!!!!!!!!
-Things that are "just based on the patternboard" not sufficient, since different "previous" rules affect future rules
-      - SO DO NOT MIX "only" and general-square, etc.
-    - (pattern board)-(vertex-restriction?)-(edge/sector/face)-(highlander?)
-    - NAME the ruleset BY ITS PATTERN BOARD NAME?
-      - (do basic boards have good names? we need that)
-    - [HOW TO LOOK UP POTENTIAL RULES - have a rule database?]
-      - Could we... rely on AJAX to load rules?
-  -
-  - HOW TO REGENERATE RULES THAT INVOLVE TRIANGLES... omg (we had a loop fix)
-    - Do the new binary collection generation approach
-  -
   - Highlander + color:
     - Essentially a "red exit edge" is where the color is forced to be the same for the entire exit
     - This seems "solvable" in the "ALL" solving stage?